 Normally, July is the "high season" for shark attacks, because that's when there are more vacationers on the beaches.
 September usually records another peak because it is the time when the blacktip shark migrates from the Carolinas to South Florida.

 The United States ranks first in terms of the number of such attacks, according to the document 1215 were recorded in 55 years, although only 24 ended up being fatal.
 Australia ranks second with a big difference between its numbers: just 315.

 Latin America is also among the most dangerous places.
-Brazil, Mexico, and Ecuador complete the top 5 with 88, 33 and 11 events respectively.
+Brazil, Mexico (there have been reports of recent shark sightings in Cancun in 2020), and Ecuador complete the top 5 with 88, 33, and 11 events respectively.
 However, the number of fatal cases remains low and those responsible for the investigation warn that there is one in several million chances of being bitten by one of these aquatic animals.